jprchlik/solar_wind_jets/README.rst

 cdf
 ---
 Database of cdf files downloaded from ftp://spdf.gsfc.nasa.gov/pub/data/.
-The except is SOHO CELIAS, which is currently done manually.
+Note that SOHO/CELIAS data has its own program because it is not available at cdaw.

 code
 ----